dell/csm-docs/content/docs/authorization/deployment.md/_index.md

   export DriverHostVMPassword=""
   export DriverHostVMUser=""

-  # Specify Authorization host address.
+  # Specify Authorization proxy host address.
 NOTE: this is not the same as IP
-  export AuthorizationHost=""
+  export AuthorizationProxyHost=""

   echo === Creating Storage(s) ===
   # Add array1 to authorization